-As you probably learned in school, the assassination of Archduke Ferdinand and his wife Sophie, Duchess of Hohenberg on June 28, 1914 in Sarajevo was an important event that led to the outbreak of the Great War, or perhaps better known as World War I. The death of the archduke placed a certain Charles of Hapsburg as the heir presumptive to the Austro-Hungary throne.
+As you probably learned in school, the assassination of Archduke Ferdinand and his wife Sophie, Duchess of Hohenberg on June 28, 1914 in Sarajevo was an important event that led to the outbreak of the Great War, which is perhaps better known as World War I. The death of the archduke placed a certain Charles of Hapsburg as the heir presumptive to the Austro-Hungary throne.
 Just two years later, when the Emperor Franz Joseph died, the twenty-nine-year-old Charles became Emperor of Austro-Hungary.
 Today, that certain Charles is now known as Blessed Charles of Austria.

 Early Life of Charles of Hapsburg